Deuteragonist. The second guy. No, not the Sidekick

 - In Double Take, Freddie Tiffany is the obvious Deuteragonist to Daryl Chase's Protagonist, being the titular Double.

 - Brian O'Conner serves as this to Dominic "Dom" Toretto in The Fast and the Furious films beginning with the fourth installment; an inverse of their roles in the original movie where Brian was clearly the protagonist and Dom was the deuteragonist.
 Luke Hobbs serves as the tritagonist to the two of them in films five and six.
 The second and third movies change things up a little, since Dom is not in 2 Fast 2 Furious and Brian is not in Tokyo Drift (Dom only briefly appears).
-In the second, Roman Pearce is the deuteragonist to Brian while in the third film Twinkie is the deuteragonist to protagonist Sean Boswell.
+In the second, Roman Pearce is the deuteragonist to Brian while in the third film either Neela or Han serves as the deuteragonist to protagonist Sean Boswell.

 - Loki moves the plot along in Thor as much as his brother as for most of the movie he is wrapped up with his own story that doesn't intersect with Thor's perfectly.
 At the end everything converges and Loki must bear the consequences of his actions.